imklubb/no100f-poptracker/README.md

 A map tracker for the Scooby-Doo!
 Night of 100 Frights Archipelago randomizer, with autotracking support.

+## Important Note

+This poptracker was made with the assitance of AI by me (imklubb).
+It's use was for help in coding and lining everything up visually.
+Actual design decisions, testing, assets, where created by me.
+I feel like it's fair for you to know this, in case that bothers you.

 ## Installation

 1. Download the pack zip.